eetu-n/PyRES/README.md

 # Installation

-PyRES relies on [flamo](https://github.com/gdalsanto/flamo) as a back-end.
+PyRES relies on [flamo](https://github.com/gdalsanto/flamo) as the back end.

 Further dependencies are:
 - pyfar